KatherineMichel/creating-a-self-hosted-church-website/administration/jekyll-admin.md

 When you are happy with your post, scroll to the bottom of the page.
 Optionally, leave a commit message.
 Click the green "Commit new file" button
 ![](images/commit-new-file.jpg)

-The post will automatically populate a blog post description on the blog homepage with a link to an automatically populated blog post page
+The post will automatically populate a blog post description on the Blog homepage with a link to an automatically populated blog post page

-Example post on blog homepage
+Example post on Blog homepage
 ![](images/blog-post-example-homepage.jpg)

 Blog post page